 Whatever you do, never start ordering poor quality substitutions.
 People who come to your restaurant or bar on a regular basis have come to expect a certain level of quality and they will notice the changes.
 Increasing the costs of liquor suddenly and disproportionately will have negative impacts on the status of your bar, which will help you gain negative reviews and which in turn will be disastrous for the reputation of your bar.
 Instead, make small, incremental price increases.
 It will not take much and this, in turn, will bring a long-lasting positive impact for your restaurant business.

 Create a recipe costing card for each of your bar drinks (and any food you offer).
 These cards would include every detail relating to every liquor, these come down to the single pieces of garnish.
 Making these cards and training your staff on how to use them eliminates waste and over-pouring.
 Plus, it provides a great training tool for new bartenders and other staff who do not have enough experience.

 For your bar’s convenience, we have below given a few examples of how your recipe costing card must look like, following which it can help not only to reduce any wastage in your bar but will also ensure that your liquor costs have reduced considerably.

 4) Waste Sheets

-Hope after reading this, all your apprehensions regarding liquor cost control have been cleared, and now you are ready to increase the profits of your bar in an organic manner!
+Liquor has a high-profit margin, which makes it a lucrative option for restaurant owners.
+However, maintaining the liquor inventory and keeping the liquor costs in control is also tedious.
+We hope that after reading this, all your apprehensions regarding liquor and food cost control have been cleared, and now you are ready to increase the profits of your bar organically!